AdobeDocs/commerce-events/src/pages/get-started/module-development.md

 <object_name>[].<field_name>
 ```

-For example, the payload of the `observer.sales_order_invoice_save_after` event contains a top-level `items` object that also includes an `items[]` array.
+For example, the payload of the `observer.sales_order_invoice_save_after` event contains a top-level `items[]` array.
 In this case, the array contains details about two individual products.

 ```json
 {